 I cannot disagree with my hon.
 Friend that the focus on retrofitting is hugely important.
 He and I put ourselves on the green deal Bill Committee because we believed there was a way to incentivise people—if someone retrofits their home, their energy bills go down, and they often get a higher sale price or a lower running cost.

 We have to work in all sectors.
 There will continue to be an element of Government investment.
 We are working with mortgage lenders.
 There is evidence that offering a green mortgage pays for itself, because people can borrow more cheaply and get a better rate of return.
-There has to be many ways of doing this.
+There have to be many ways of doing this.
 In constituencies like mine, many homes are not suitable for traditional retrofit technologies such as cavity wall insulation.
 That is why part of the £2.6 billion we are spending on innovation over this Parliament has to go into finding solutions for such homes.

 The Minister is right that there are some sectors, such as power generation, in which major progress has been made in carbon reduction, but does she agree that there are others, such as aviation, where virtually nothing is taking place?
 Does she agree that the Government should re-examine major expansion projects such as Heathrow specifically to look at the climate change implications?